eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/DCM-Kit/page_development-view.md

 In order to get the start of any subsequent measurement intervals the value of `measurementInterval` needs to be converted from integer to weeks and added to `startReferenceDateTime`.

-Once demand volatility metric calculation has been initiliazed `startReferenceDateTime` MUST maintain its value.
+Once demand volatility metric calculation has been initialized `startReferenceDateTime` MUST maintain its value.

 If the value of `startReferenceDateTime` or `measurementInterval`  changes this is considered another initialization.